Occupational Therapy Assistant

 OTA Baccalaureate Program Admission Criteria

-Application window for the occupational therapy assistant (OTA) baccalaureate degree program beginning coursework in Fall 2024 opens August 1, 2023.
+Application window for the OTA-B Program beginning coursework in Fall 2025 opens October 1, 2024.
 The Department of Occupational Therapy follows a rolling admissions process to allow for early acceptance of exceptional applicants.
 Priority application deadline is Feb.
-1. Late application deadline is May 15.
+1, 2025.
+Late application deadline is July 1, 2025.
 Applications are reviewed as they are submitted, and applicants are notified of their initial status within 45 days of submission.
-Incoming students start the subsequent fall semester after acceptance.
 The Department of Occupational Therapy admits one OTA cohort with up to 44 students each year.

 Prerequisite and Cumulative GPA